 You can observe the turtles at night on an organized night tour with a guide; during the day, you’ll need to stay with a group or guide to ensure the turtles stay protected.

 This tiny national wildlife refuge is about ten miles south of Samara, and – you guessed it – it was also created to help keep the nesting sites of hawksbill, leatherback, and olive ridley sea turtles protected.

 Unfortunately, there has been a lot of development in this area in recent years, and the future of this refuge is uncertain.
 Visit while you can, but don’t bother the turtles.

 Diria National Park

-This national park is different from the others mentioned so far in that it is a bit inland and at a high elevation.
-It’s about an hour from any of the beach towns in this area; it was established in 1991 and has an area of 11 square miles.
+This national park differs from the others mentioned in that it is inland and at a high elevation.
+It’s about an hour from any beach town in this area; it was established in 1991 and has an area of 11 square miles.

-Even in its small area, it protects fine examples of tropical dry forest and highland mountain rainforest.
+Even in its small area, it protects fine examples of tropical dry forests and highland mountain rainforests.
 There are two trails and plenty of animals to see.
-When planning to stay longer you find hotels or rentals to book near the Diria National Park at Booking.com.
+When planning to stay longer, you find hotels or rentals to book near the Diria National Park at Booking.com.